-According to BS EN 12469:2000 and the Advisory Committee on Dangerous Pathogens (ACDP) MSCs should be fumigated:
+According to BS EN 12469:2000 and the Advisory Committee on Dangerous Pathogens (ACDP), Microbiological Safety Cabinets (MSC) should be fumigated:

 - Before any work on the safety cabinet where access to potentially contaminated parts is necessary, including pre filter and main filter changes

 - Before undertaking in situ HEPA filter leak integrity testing

 - After a spillage where inaccessible surfaces may have become contaminated

 - Before maintenance engineers are permitted to work on the equipment.

 Crowthorne now offer Equipment Bio-Decontamination Service (EBDS) specifically designed to fumigate microbiological safety cabinets, incubators, robotic enclosures and similar laboratory equipment.

 Where there are a number of safety cabinets to service, we perform an overlapping fumigation and service schedule to drastically reduce laboratory downtime.